Gluten-free standards: at PCC and across the US

 The FDA does not require manufacturers to test their products prior to making gluten free claims.
 We recommend that our customers who shop for gluten-free items continue to review product ingredient lists on their own to ensure their personal health.

-PCC offers free Gluten-Free Walk, Talk and Taste classes with even more tips to help shoppers identify products that may work best for them.
+In addition to our free Walk, Talk and Taste classes for all diets, PCC offers a selection of dates and locations for gluten-free classes with specific tips to help shoppers identify products that may work best for them.